Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

-Medical studies have provided abundant evidence that motion symptoms are an essential manifestation of depression. \cite{sloman_gait_1982} find that depressed patients' walks are slower, and the lifting motion of the leg is slower, compared to healthy people. \cite{lemke_spatiotemporal_2000} show that depressed patients have shorter strides and slower gait velocity than healthy people. \cite{michalak_embodiment_2009} discover that depressed patients exhibit reduced vertical head movements, more slumped posture, and lower gait velocity.
+Medical studies have provided abundant evidence that motion symptoms are an essential manifestation of depression.
+Compared to healthy people, depressed patients exhibit the following patters: slower walk, slower lifting motion of the leg \citep{sloman_gait_1982}, shorter strides, slower gait velocity \citep{lemke_spatiotemporal_2000}, reduced vertical head movements, more slumped posture, and lower gait velocity \citep{michalak_embodiment_2009}.
 Clinical studies have also proven that these physical depression symptoms can be reliably captured via self-conducted walking tests \citep{vancampfort_testretest_2020}.
-This is because these patients suffer from major depressive disorder instead of temporary mood swings.
-Major depressive disorder is persistent and causes significant impairment in daily life \citep{mayo_clinic_depression_2022}.
+This is because, rather than temporary mood swings, major depressive disorder is persistent and causes significant impairment in daily life \citep{mayo_clinic_depression_2022}.
 For such a persistent disorder, the above-mentioned walking symptoms will be present in walking tests.